We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 The SEO Framework – Extension Manager (Premium)

-In addition to the Free version, when you enable Premium API Services for TSFEM, our Services may collect more information.
-Our Services act like a proxy to third parties–this means that our Services strip out your API connection information (like your website address, email address, and API key) before it’s being sent to third parties where we obtain requested information from.
+In addition to the Free version, when you enable Essentials, Premium, or Enterprise API Services for TSFEM, our Services may collect more information.
+Our Premium Services act as a proxy to third parties–this means that our Services strip out your API connection information (like your website address, email address, and API key) before it’s being sent to third parties where we obtain requested information from.
 TSFEM Premium is 100% ad-free and does not create cookies.

 So, in addition to the Free version of TSFEM, we summarize: